0xpix/ResearchPoster/README.md

 By combining local and global features, we input the result into a multilayer perceptron (a fully connected network).
 Subsequently, we generate predictions using the SoftMax function.
 These predictions can be visualized using time series plots or heatmaps, revealing population movement following a specific climate event.

-- Satellite imagery will reveal the scale and direction of population movements post-disaster.
-- Identify spatial patterns (Signal) that correlate with climate change impacts.
-- Our model will uncover migration trends and their correlation with specific climate events.
-- Provide insights to create effective support for climate-affected populations.
+Satellite images help us see where people go after disasters, showing patterns related to climate impacts.
+Our model finds trends in migration tied to specific climate events, giving us insights to better support communities affected by climate change.